microdotblog/indie-microblogging/Part 3/Webmention.md

 Usually software like Micro.blog will handle this automatically.
 If you need to manually send a Webmention, the web-based tool Telegraph includes a convenient [Send a Webmention][7] feature.
 It will discover the Webmention endpoint URL for you based on the post you are sending a reply to.

 In Micro.blog, you can @-mention another web site even if that user does not have a Micro.blog account.
 Starting a post with `@yourdomain.com` will send a Webmention to the target web site's home page.
 Likewise, external web sites can send Webmentions to blog posts that appear on Micro.blog.

+### Sending replies manually

+When you use Micro.blog’s built-in reply feature, Micro.blog handles sending the Webmention for you.
+But what if you want to reply to someone’s blog post that isn’t included in the Micro.blog timeline already, so there is no reply link?

+To construct a reply, use Microformats `u-in-reply-to` with an HTML link:

+	Great post <a href="..." class="u-in-reply-to">on this blog</a>.
+Really enjoyed it.

+When Micro.blog sees your post, it will automatically notice the `u-in-reply-to` class and send a Webmention for you, handling all the discovery for the external blog.

+If you’re not using Micro.blog, the HTML will be the same, but you’ll want to have another process to discover the Webmention endpoint and send the ping.

 ### WordPress comments